Cicadas Are Finally Gone, But They Left A Little Parting Gift

 The good news is: it’s mostly harmless.
 Erik Dihle, an arborist for the City of Baltimore, said it’s more of a cosmetic issue.

 Female cicadas cut slits in tree branches to lay their eggs.
-This kills the tip of the branch but doesn’t harm the tree(young trees excluded). pic.twitter.com/ydaEC3xHkkREAD MORE: Live!
-Casino & Hotel Maryland To Host July Job Fairs Ahead Of August Reopening Of The Hall At Live!
+This kills the tip of the branch but doesn’t harm the tree(young trees excluded). pic.twitter.com/ydaEC3xHkkREAD MORE: Maryland Weather: Tropical Storm Watch Issued Across Eastern Shore As Elsa Moves Up Atlantic

 — Sean Streicher (@SeanStreicher) July 6, 2021